BesianaDauti/pig-game/README.md

 ---

 ## 🧩 Features
-- 🎯 Real-time score updates
-- 🎲 Random dice roll animation
+- Dynamic dice roll animation
-- 🔄 Automatic player switching
-- 🏁 Win detection and reset function
+- Switching between active players automatically
+- Real-time score updates
+- Restart/New Game button

 ---

 ## 🚀 How to Run
 1. Download or clone the repository
+2. Open `index.html` in your browser
+3. Start playing!